What if we dug in our heels and said “no” to the doom of whatever impending future we’re presented? Would that really change anything?

 We are all active participants in our collective future — and that isn’t a daunting statement.
-Imagine if instead of just a few people working tirelessly day in and out, asking for change in a positive direction, all of us contributed a little to creating this reality?
+Imagine if instead of just a few people working tirelessly day in and out, asking for a change in a positive direction, all of us contributed a little to create this reality?
 What if we all refused to believe any other future was even possible?

 Not all of us can go live off the grid or keep our garbage to the size of a mason jar (though both are great lifestyles for those who choose them) but we can all be more stubborn about bringing forward a better world.